 Online Learning at a Glance

-The 100 percent online bachelor’s in economics is designed with the working adult in mind.
+Our 100 percent online bachelor's degree is designed with the working adult in mind.
 Courses are asynchronous, meaning you can complete them at a pace that fits into your daily routine without worrying about being late to class.
 Many students take one or two courses at a time until they find the right balance between work, classes, and other responsibilities.

 More about Online Learning